Clive R. Haynes FRPS

 The shapes and patterns are the result of positioning items directly upon the paper.
 After exposure, the paper is "fixed", washed and allowed to dry.

 The method offers a unique interpretation of reality, however, as with all techniques, a great deal of experimentation is needed to produce an aesthetically pleasing image.
-It is, however, a fascinating process to either view or to practice, and those familiar with modern technology such as o2 mobile phones and digital SLR cameras will be fascinated to learn how intricate, detailed natural objects like leaves can be captured using techniques from the dawn of photography.

 Below are steps and pictures to illustrate how simple the process is - pictures without a camera!